rivcoder/NHI-Agent/README.md

 - No human noticed.
 The agent did.
 - History & Drift tab shows the full escalation timeline
 - Click any finding → Ask Gemini Remediation Assistant → see the code diff and WIF migration guide

-Or scan a real repo: `https://github.com/rivcoder/Web-Innovations` — 13 CRITICAL findings in a real public repository, including hardcoded passwords with `admin123` as a default fallback value.

 ---

 ## Why This Wins